Increase STEM Concept Mastery By 210%

-No scalable intervention has produced evidence of promise for ELLs to learn the language of science, technology, engineering, and math (STEM)—until now.
+No scalable solution has produced evidence of promise for learning the language of math and science—until now.

 The STEM Gap

 Two-thirds of all students do not achieve Proficient level on the NAEP Math and Science assessments in 8th grade.
 By high school, barely 1 in 5 meet the ACT STEM Benchmark, a measure that predicts a 50% chance of earning a B or higher in first-year STEM courses (ACT, 2017).
 For all practical purposes, this means that 4 in 5 students are essentially barred from pursuing STEM careers.
 Although the picture is even bleaker for special populations such as ELLs, students are underperforming across the board.
 Why?